Endocrine disruptors are of special concern.

-While the drinking water and wastewater industry are not the causes of this problem, they has become responsible for the solution.
+While the drinking-water and wastewater-treatment industries are not the causes of this problem, they have become responsible for the solution.

 Wastewater and drinking water treatment processes have not been designed to address pharmaceuticals, but officials are working to increase PPCP removal rates.

-Communication strategies and public outreach programs are needed to better inform the public about the implications of what the scientific community is finding about PPCP effects, what state and federal officials are doing about the issues, and how citizens can help.
-Researchers and scientists studying the issue need better ways to share the data effectively with those that will benefit from it.
+Communication strategies and public outreach programs can inform the public about what the scientific community is learning about PPCP effects.
+These efforts can tell the public how state and federal officials are responding, and how citizens can help.
+Researchers and scientists studying the issue need better ways to share their findings with those who will benefit from the research.

-NEIWPCC understands that tracking and monitoring these issues is of high priority and will continue to keep our members apprised of all activities in this area as well as coordinate regional PPCP-related initiatives.
-NEIWPCC has hosted multiple conferences on PPCPs, for more information please view our PPCP Conference archive.
+For NEIWPCC, tracking and monitoring these issues is of high priority.
+We will continue to apprise our members of all activities in this area and will coordinate regional PPCP-related initiatives.
+NEIWPCC has hosted multiple conferences on PPCPs.

-PCPPs have been around for decades, however their presence in the environment and implications thereof is only now a focus of our attention and research.
-These compounds are comprised of a diverse group of chemicals including, but not limited to:
+Though PPCPs are not new, the implications of their presence in the environment is only now a focus of our attention and research.
+These compounds include:

 The paths these compounds travel that ultimately deliver them to the waters of our environment can be generalized into three segments:

 - Metabolic excretion (unmetabolized parent drug, parent-drug conjugates, and bioactive metabolites) by humans and pets

 - Release to sewage systems, including both treatment plants and septic systems

 - Disposal of unused/expired medication to sewage systems